AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 The harder the first session is, the more important your between-session recovery becomes.

-## What to Do in the First 30 Minutes After Session One
+## What to do in the first 30 minutes after session one

 This is the highest-value part of the day.